SWE-Manager: Selecting and Synthesizing Golden Proposals Before Coding: MANUAL STUDY

 \subsection{Study Design}

-Similar to prior studies~\cite{He2018CharacterizingTN,Gao2017ToTO}, we determine the required sample size using standard statistical techniques~\cite{Krejcie1970DeterminingSS}.
+Given the 2{,}852-issue corpus, we determine the required sample size using standard statistical techniques~\cite{Krejcie1970DeterminingSS}, following prior empirical studies~\cite{He2018CharacterizingTN,Gao2017ToTO}.
 Specifically, the sample size is computed as a function of the desired margin of error, confidence level, and population size.
-In our study, the population comprises 2{,}852 issues.
 Setting the margin of error to $\pm 5\%$ and the confidence level to $95\%$, we obtain a required sample size of 339.
-To ensure the reliability of our qualitative analysis, the first and second authors independently reviewed the sampled issues and cross-checked the extracted rationales for proposal selection.
-Specifically, for each issue, we identified the selected proposal and traced the corresponding discussion to collect explicit evidence (e.g., maintainer comments, review feedback, and stated requirements) that justified the decision.
-The first two authors then compared their annotations, reconciled disagreements through discussion, and consolidated a final set of reasons.
-Based on these cross-validated annotations, we analyze why a particular proposal is chosen, synthesizing recurring decision factors and trade-offs reflected in repository owners' deliberations.